 Replace your spark plug(s) annually to make sure sure you have a good working spark plug.
 If you choose not to replace it, inspect your spark plug for excessive buildup on the plug.
 You will also be looking for any damage or a cracked porcelain insulator.

 Replace Fuel Filter & Inspect Your Riding Mower’s Fuel Lines

 Much of today’s fuel includes ethanol.
 Ethanol is corrosive and not only develops a gummy product that may clog your fuel filter and fuel lines, it can also break down the plastic and rubber used in your filter and lines.

 Replace the fuel filter and check your fuel lines for dry and brittle fuel lines.
 Replace old fuel lines.
 I recommend using worm gear clamps in place of pinch-style clamps to prevent damage from the clamps.

 Check Tire Pressures & Lug Nuts on Your Riding Mower

 Check your lug nuts to ensure they are securely in place.
 Your tire pressures need to be at the level shown on the tire sidewalls.
 The tires need to have the same amount of pressure.
 Uneven pressures can cause you to have an uneven cut due to causing the mower deck to not sit level.

 Clean or Replace Air Filter if Necessary on Your Riding Mower

 Your riding mower’s engine needs clean air to operate efficiently.
 Without access to clean air, your engine is starved of air and will overheat.
-Inspect your air filter frequently, clean or replace with a new filter when necessary.
+Inspect your air filter frequently, and clean or replace it with a new filter when necessary.

 Remove the Air Filter from the Filter Housing: Remove your air filter being careful not to knock any dirt into the air intake.
 Wipe any dirt left in the housing with a dry clean cloth.